In this tutorial, we share 5 easy ways to export the pages of a PDF as individual JPEG or PNG images on Mac for free.

-Changing a PDF into one or more images is easy on Mac.
-The built-in macOS Preview and Shortcuts apps, as well as third-party apps and websites, easily let you do this.
-This guide shows you how to convert a PDF into JPG or PNG.
+Changing a PDF into one or more images is easy on a Mac.
+The built-in macOS Preview and Shortcuts apps, as well as third-party apps and websites, make it easy to do this.

-1) Right-click a PDF and choose Open With > Preview.
+1) Control-click or right-click a PDF and choose Open With > Preview.

-2) From the left sidebar, select the PDF page you want to convert as an image.
+2) From the left sidebar, select the PDF page you want to convert into an image.
+If you don’t see the sidebar, click the sidebar display icon from the top left corner and select Thumbnails.

 3) Click File > Export.